 palate

-the roof of your mouth
+the roof of your mouthpalette

 a flat platform that you transport goods on